-- Assessments must be provided by a LMHP, LMHP-S, LMHP-R or LMHP-RP. - Care Coordination must be provided by a LMHP, LMHP-R, LMHP-S, CATP, QMHP-A, QMHP-C, QMHP-E, CSAC, CSAC Supervisee, or CSAC-A. - Crisis Intervention must be provided by a LMHP, LMHP-R, LMHP-RP, LMHP-S, QMHP-A, QMHP-C, QMHP-E, CSAC, CSAC Supervisee or CSAC-A. - Health Literacy Counseling must be provided by a LMHP, LMHP-R, LMHP-RP, LMHP-S, Nurse Practitioner, Physician Assistant, CSAC, CSAC Supervisee or a RN or LPN with at least one year of clinical experience involving medication management. - Individual, Group, and Family Therapy must be provided by a LMHP, LMHP-R, LMHP-RP, or LMHP-S. - Nursing services must be provided by either a RN or a LPN who is present on the unit.
-The LPN must work directly under the supervision of an RN or licensed medical practitioner in accordance with 18VAC90-19-70. - Peer Recovery Support Services must be provided by a Registered Peer Recovery Specialist. - Skills Restoration must be provided by a LMHP, LMHP-R, LMHP-RP, LMHP-S, QMHP-A, QMHP-C, QMHP-E or a residential aide under the supervision of at least a QMHP-A or QMHP-C. - Treatment Planning must be provided by an LMHP, LMHP-R, LMHP-RP, LMHP-S; QMHP-A, QMHP-C, QMHP-E, CSAC or CSAC Supervisee
+- Assessments must be provided by a LMHP, LMHP-S, LMHP-R or LMHP-RP. - Care Coordination must be provided by a LMHP, LMHP-R, LMHP-R, LMHP-S, CATP, QMHP-A, QMHP-C, QMHP-T, CSAC\, CSAC Supervisee\, or CSAC-A\. - Crisis Intervention must be provided by a LMHP, LMHP-R, LMHP-RP, LMHP-S, QMHP-A, QMHP-C, QMHP-T, CSAC\, CSAC Supervisee\ or CSAC-A\. - Health Literacy Counseling must be provided by a LMHP, LMHP-R, LMHP-RP, LMHP-S, Nurse Practitioner, Physician Assistant, CSAC\, CSAC Supervisee\ or a RN or LPN with at least one year of clinical experience involving medication management. - Individual, Group, and Family Therapy must be provided by a LMHP, LMHP-R, LMHP-RP, or LMHP-S. - Nursing services must be provided by either a RN or a LPN who is present on the unit.
+The LPN must work directly under the supervision of an RN or licensed medical practitioner in accordance with 18VAC90-19-70. - Peer Recovery Support Services must be provided by a Registered Peer Recovery Specialist. - Skills Restoration must be provided by a LMHP, LMHP-R, LMHP-RP, LMHP-S, QMHP-A, QMHP-C, QMHP-T or a residential aide under the supervision of at least a QMHP-A or QMHP-C. - Treatment Planning must be provided by an LMHP, LMHP-R, LMHP-RP, LMHP-S; QMHP-A, QMHP-C, QMHP-T, CSAC\ or CSAC Supervisee\ privilege pursuant to Chapter 30 (§ 54.1-3000 et seq.) of Title 54.1 of the Code of Virginia.
+Physicians and Physician Assistants shall hold an active license issued by the Virginia Board of Medicine.

-CSACs, CSAC Supervisees and CSAC-As may only provide services related to substance use disorder treatment per § 54.1-3507.1 and § 54.1-3507.2
+\CSACs, CSAC Supervisees and CSAC-As may only provide services related to substance use disorder treatment per § 54.1-3507.1 and § 54.1-3507.2

 Nurse Practitioners shall hold an active license issued by the Virginia Board of Nursing.
-RNs and LPNs shall hold an active license issued by the Virginia Board of Nursing or hold a multistate licensure privilege pursuant to Chapter 30 (§ 54.1-3000 et seq.) of Title 54.1 of the Code of Virginia.
-Physicians and Physician Assistants shall hold an active license issued by the Virginia Board of Medicine.
+RNs and LPNs shall hold an active license issued by the Virginia Board of Nursing or hold a multistate licensure Provider Manual Title: Mental Health Services Appendix G: Comprehensive Crisis Services